mrgeneralgoo/database-backup/README.md

-# Database Backup Service Dayliy
+# Database Backup Service Daily

 Use email attachments to back up the database to the mailbox every day, support MySQL, PostgreSQL.